DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 Options exist to auto-generate both immutable and mutable classes, thereby removing mutable objects' main advantage.
 Two of these options are discussed further in "Know How to Implement Hashcode and Equals".

 Mutable objects used to be the norm in Java.
-As a result many common frameworks require mutable objects.
-Persistence and serialisation frameworks often require Java beans with no args constructors and setters.
-Other frameworks might require you to use two stage construction with a lifecycle method such as init.
+As a result, many common frameworks require mutable objects.
+Persistence and serialization frameworks often require Java beans with no args constructors and setters.
+Other frameworks might require you to use two-stage construction with a lifecycle method such as init.

 It is not always highlighted in the documentation but some long standing frameworks have been updated to support immutable objects.